rahulgopinath/rahulgopinath.github.io/_posts/2010-11-30-http-webcache-topologies.markdown

 information.
 Once the hash is calculated, the node will try to find another node with a hash value closer to the data hash than itself.
 If it finds none, then it retrieves the block and caches it.
 If it finds another node with a hash closer to the data hash, then the request is forwarded to that node.
 A different approach is taken by NoTorrent[42].
-It is a system that adapts peer to peer bittorrent protocol to web caching.
+It is a system that adapts peer to peer BitTorrent protocol to web caching.
 It includes a torrent tracker which keeps track of which nodes have downloaded which ranges of files, and this information is shared with other nodes on request.
 The NoTorrent nodes uses this information to contact other nodes that have a copy of the required file range.